vale21/homebrew-mac-mulator/README.md

 ## Usage

-If you are using MacMulator, just point it to your Homebrew folder: `/opt/homebrew/bin` on Apple Silicon Macs, and `/usr/local/bin` on Intel Macs.
+If you are using MacMulator, just point it to your Homebrew folder: `/opt/homebrew/bin` on Apple Silicon Macs, or `/usr/local/bin` on Intel Macs.
 It will find Qemu and use it to launch its Virtual Machines.

 If you want to invoke it via command line, or using any other tool of your choice, just follow the [Qemu User Documentation](https://www.qemu.org/docs/master/system/qemu-manpage.html).
 This version of Qemu is fully compatible with the standard one.